walkkker/Recommender-System/README.md

 RecSys: to recommend the *appropriate* items to the *potential* users who are likely to buy, subscribe, listen, watch...<br/>

 ### Approaches:
-1. **Content-based**: A content-based system is to recommend items that are similar to those that a user liked in the past, and it is based on item description and a profile of the users' preferences.<br/>
+1. Content-based: A content-based system is to recommend items that are similar to those that a user liked in the past, and it is based on item description and a profile of the users' preferences.<br/>
-2. **Collaborative filtering(CF)**: Predicting users' preference based on their similarity to others by analyzing their behaviors, past activities or preferences.
+2. Collaborative filtering(CF): Predicting users' preference based on their similarity to others by analyzing their behaviors, past activities or preferences.
 Note that it does not analyze item content.
    * Two forms of data:
        - explicit feedback
        - implicit feedback